MULXCODE/flat-html/README.md

 # flat-html
-This repository is an unfinished project to render HTML from a flatter representation of HTML that looks like this:
+This repository renders HTML from a flatter representation of HTML that looks like this:

 ```
 {